davidebolo1993/TREADMILL/README.md

 # TREADMILL
 ![alt text](TREADMILL.png)

-## TREADMILL: tandem repeats profiling and methlyation calling from targeted ONT-experiments
+## TREADMILL: tandem repeats profiler and methlyation caller for targeted ONT runs

 TREADMILL is available to be installed from source or as a [Docker container](https://hub.docker.com/r/davidebolo1993/treadmill).
 Please have a look at [TREADMILL documentation](https://davidebolo1993.github.io/treadmill/) for any installation or usage questions.
 Documentation is still under preparation and the tool has not been extensively tested yet.